 Everything on our menu is made to order from scratch... always fresh and never frozen!

-Bowls must be Pre-ordered at least 1 day in advance.
+Pre-ordered 1 week or more in advance required.
 Larger orders will require more time.

 Curbside Pick-Up (North East SA)